 Stephanie obtained her Masters in Instructional Leadership from Robert Morris University and SHRM-SCP.
 She has facilitation certifications from DDI, Achieve Global, Franklin Covey, Gallup and Lominger.
 Stephanie started her own consulting business in 2017 and currently works with several universities, non-profit organizations and manufacturing facilities in Pennsylvania and Michigan.
 She has volunteered as a facilitator with a non-profit organization developing community leaders called Leadership Washington County since 2011.
 She is originally from Philadelphia, PA and currently resides in Pittsburgh, PA.

 Wendy Burtner is a nonprofit leader, trusted advisor and consultant.
 She has more than 25 years experience leading organizations through transitions and building strong foundations for growth.
-Wendy has a wide range of experience across the nonprofit sector.
-She was a member of the start up team at GuideStar for four years and has held leadership roles in health and human services, corporate philanthropy, and arts administration.
-She is currently the CEO of Steeltown Entertainment Project and her own consulting firm.
+Wendy has a wide range of experience across the nonprofit sector including leadership roles in health and human services, corporate philanthropy, economic development and arts administration.
+She was a member of the start up teams at GuideStar, The CarMax Foundation and the Early Childhood Initiative and is currently the founder and CEO of Nonprofit SideKick!, an online community, consulting and coaching service for nonprofit leaders.

-Under Katie’s stewardship, she approached her role at LWC as an entrepreneur, bringing the organization to financial solvency, rebranding, expanding the programs that leaders undertake and reorganizing and recruiting a new, refocused Board of Directors, each of whom are successful leaders in their own right.
+Katie approached her role at LWC as an entrepreneur, bringing the organization to financial solvency, rebranding, expanding the programs that leaders undertake and reorganizing and recruiting a new, refocused Board of Directors.
+In 2021 she launched the introduction of Masterclass programs providing opportunity for continuing education.
+Katie and the board launched three types of Masterclass programs: Elevate, Empower, & Emerge.
+The programs have specific topics in a lunch and learn environment for alumni but are also open to the community at large.